Key Takeaways

 Before you compare software, you need to get clear on how your business operates day to day.

-Most contractor time tracking failures happen because the owner buys a tool based on what sounds good, not based on how the crew actually works.
-So before you look at features, take ten minutes and map out how time moves through your business.
+Most contractor time tracking failures happen because the owner buys a tool based on what sounds good, not how the crew actually works.
+So, before you look at features, take 10 minutes and map out how time moves through your business.

-Start by asking yourself if your crews stay on one job site all day or if they move between multiple locations.
-A company running one large project for weeks will need a different setup than a company running service calls and bouncing between jobs.
+Start by asking yourself if your crews stay on one job site all day, or if they move between multiple locations.
+A company running one large project for weeks will need a different setup than one running service calls and bouncing between jobs.

 Next, think about how work gets assigned.
-Some contractors run dispatch-style operations where schedules change constantly.
-Others run project-based work where crews stay on the same job for long stretches.
+Some companies run dispatch-style operations where schedules change constantly, while others run project-based work where crews stay on the same job for long stretches.

 This matters because the more your crews move, the easier it is for job tracking to break down.
-If employees forget to switch job codes or clock into the wrong project, your labor data becomes unreliable fast.
+If employees forget to switch job codes or clock into the wrong project, your labor data becomes unreliable.

 Once you understand how your crews actually work, it becomes much easier to eliminate tools that won’t fit your operation.

 Mapping your workflow on paper helps, but it usually misses the “transition gap,” those 10–15 minutes when crews are loading up, driving, or cleaning up between sites.
-That’s where job costing gets messy fast.
+That’s where job costing can get messy.

 My advice: Spend one morning following a crew from the shop to the last site.
-Watch how often they’d realistically pull out a phone.
+Watch how often they realistically pull out their phones.
 If the system requires constant job switching, your data will fall apart.

 Step 2: Choose your job tracking method